 5. Stuffed Calamari Squid with Tomato Sauce

-This dish is almost identical to the shrimp in tomato sauce, and the two could have been served together in the same bowl.
+Stuffed Calamari is almost identical to the shrimp in tomato sauce.
+We could have served the two dishes together in the same bowl.
 But when someone has a shrimp allergy, and someone else doesn't play the squid game, we serve them separate.

 Wine pairing for Stuffed Calamari Squid in Tomato Sauce